-I’m Chris Delatorre, an editorial manager and consultant working at the center of science, tech and philanthropy.
+I’m Chris Delatorre, an editor and communications consultant working at the center of science, tech, and philanthropy.

-I strive to inspire by giving others the tools they need to make an impact.
-I turn complex ideas into compelling prose, engage deeply with experts, and help organizations to connect with their audience.
-I’ve contributed to leading-edge publications, including Digital Impact, The Huffington Post, Singularity Hub and Vogue, and worked with the United Nations to promote social good worldwide.
+I turn complex ideas into compelling prose, engage with experts, and help organizations to connect with the people they care about.
+I’ve contributed to leading-edge publications, produced award-winning content, and worked with the United Nations to promote social good worldwide.

-As a community manager for TechSoup, I led a team of experts to position the forum as a resource for the global nonprofit sector, as well as a content partner for brands like Microsoft, Adobe and Box.
-More recently, I led a digital campaign for a national housing initiative, working alongside NYC Council Member Ritchie Torres and others to promote affordable housing for diverse elders in the five boroughs.
-My work was featured in a communications textbook published by Routledge in 2016, and drew support from the likes of Senator Tammy Baldwin and Star Trek actor George Takei.
+At TechSoup, I led a team of experts to position the forum as a resource for nonprofits, as well as a content partner for brands like Microsoft, Adobe, and Box.
+Later, I led a digital campaign for a national housing initiative, working alongside NYC Council Member Ritchie Torres and others to promote affordable housing in the five boroughs.
+My work was featured in a comms textbook published by Routledge and drew support from the likes of Senator Tammy Baldwin actor George Takei.